challenge-project/challenge-doc/making-your-first-modification.md

 }
 ```

-That should be enough of possible problems the script can have.
+That should be enough of the possible problems the script can have.
 If one of these problems will happen on a certain map, the challenge will become invalid (therefore unplayable and not possible to save).

 These problems have potential solutions though!
 The solving is a bit more advanced topic which I cover in Problem solving tutorial.